xz-ding/APPRAISE/README.md

 ```

 ### Option 2 (back-up)
 Download the repository to your local computer and unzip.
-In the terminal, [change the working folder](https://ss64.com/osx/cd.html) to the directory containing the appraise package folder, and run the following line:
+In the terminal, [change the working folder](https://ss64.com/osx/cd.html) to the directory containing the appraise package folder and setup.py, and run the following line:

 ```
-pip install -e appraise
+pip install -e .
 ```

 ## Get started